-Using CAST as a model of success, government and industry leaders chartered the International Helicopter Safety Team (IHST) in January 2006 to reduce the worldwide military and civil helicopter accident rate by 80 percent by 2016.
+Using CAST as a model of success, government and industry leaders chartered the International Helicopter Safety Team (IHST) in January 2006 to reduce the worldwide civil helicopter accident rate by 80 percent by 2016.
 Members include helicopter operator associations, airframe manufacturers, engine manufacturers, and regulators such as the FAA, Transport Canada, ICAO, and EASA.
+Halfway through the IHST's 10-year mission, the worldwide helicopter accident rate has been reduced 30 percent compared to the 2001-05 baseline.
+This is a strong step in the right direction, but much more work remains.